sonertari/SSLproxy/README.md

 SSLsplit contains components licensed under the MIT and APSL licenses.
 See `LICENSE.md` and the respective source file headers for details.
 The modifications for SSLproxy are licensed under the same terms as SSLsplit.

+## Credits

+SSLsplit was inspired by `mitm-ssl` by Claes M. Nyberg and `sslsniff` by Moxie Marlinspike, but shares no source code with them.